Remember when Ukrainian forces used a flamethrower drone to attack a Russian tank?

 Photo Credit: X @DefenceU

-Forbes reported the video of the attack was captured near Minkivka in eastern Ukraine, and the video shows one of Ukraine's thermite-wielding ‘dragon drones’ dropping a small amount of the molten metal on top of a Russian tank.
+Forbes reported the video of the attack was captured near Minkivka in eastern Ukraine, and it showed one of Ukraine's thermite-wielding ‘dragon drones’ dropping a rather small amount of the molten metal on top of a Russian tank operating in a field.

 Photo Credit: X @DefenceU